sabi-31/My_Perfect_Arch-linux/README.md

 	paru -S amdgpu_top
 	```

 	>The amdgpu-top package is a tui+gui application to monitor your gpu usage.
-It needs paru/yay installed, which I do below.
+It needs paru/yay installed, which I do in step 2.

-	Nvidia GPU:
+	#### <mark style='background-color:rgb(46, 152, 154)'> Nvidia GPU:</mark>
-	>I don't have an Nvidia GPU, so you have to test this part yourself, refer this [link](https://github.com/korvahannu/arch-nvidia-drivers-installation-guide).
+	>I don't have an Nvidia GPU, so you have to test this part yourself, refer to this [link](https://github.com/korvahannu/arch-nvidia-drivers-installation-guide).

 2. AUR Helper
 	>I will install [paru](https://github.com/Morganamilo/paru) to help me download and install AUR packages.
+See also: [Yay](https://github.com/Jguer/yay)

 	```
 	sudo pacman -S --needed base-devel